johnludeke/acoustic-stimulation-to-improve-sleep/notebooks/sguru2/README.md

 I continued working on the design document, focusing specifically on the signal processing subsystem.
 One key idea we explored was simplifying the system to use only a single EEG channel for SWS detection.
 Since ADS1299 supports up to 8 channels, this significantly reduces complexity in routing, power consumption, and processing requirements.

-I also researched existing DIY EEG projects and found one that uses a single-channel design, which reinforced that this approach is practical for our use case.
+I also researched existing DIY EEG projects and found one that uses a single-channel design, which reinforced that this approach is practical for our use case [2].

 To better understand implementation, I studied the ADS1299 datasheet in detail, focusing on: